gramineproject/gramine/CHARTER.rst

 3. TSC Voting
 -------------

-a.
-While the Project aims to operate as a consensus-based community, if any TSC decision requires a vote to move the Project forward, the voting members of the TSC will vote on a one vote per voting member basis.
+1. While the Project aims to operate as a consensus-based community, if any TSC decision requires a vote to move the Project forward, the voting members of the TSC will vote on a one vote per voting member basis.

-b.
-Quorum for TSC meetings requires at least fifty percent of all voting members of the TSC to be present.
+2. Quorum for TSC meetings requires at least fifty percent of all voting members of the TSC to be present.
 The TSC may continue to meet if quorum is not met but will be prevented from making any decisions at the meeting.

-c.
-Except as provided in Section 7.c. and 8.a, decisions by vote require a majority vote of all voting members of the TSC.
+3. Except as provided in Section 7.3. and 8.1, decisions by vote require a majority vote of all voting members of the TSC.

-d.
-In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the Series Manager for assistance in reaching a resolution.
+4. In the event a vote cannot be resolved by the TSC, any voting member of the TSC may refer the matter to the Series Manager for assistance in reaching a resolution.

 4. Compliance with Policies
 ---------------------------

-a.
-This Charter is subject to the Series Agreement for the Project and the Operating Agreement of LF Projects.
+1. This Charter is subject to the Series Agreement for the Project and the Operating Agreement of LF Projects.
 Contributors will comply with the policies of LF Projects as may be adopted and amended by LF Projects, including, without limitation the policies listed at https://lfprojects.org/policies/.

-b.
-The TSC may adopt a code of conduct ("CoC") for the Project, which is subject to approval by the Series Manager.
+2. The TSC may adopt a code of conduct ("CoC") for the Project, which is subject to approval by the Series Manager.
 In the event that a Project-specific CoC has not been approved, the LF Projects Code of Conduct listed at https://lfprojects.org/policies will apply for all Collaborators in the Project.

-c.
-When amending or adopting any policy applicable to the Project, LF Projects will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Projects, any such amendment is effective upon publication on LF Project’s web site.
+3. When amending or adopting any policy applicable to the Project, LF Projects will publish such policy, as to be amended or adopted, on its web site at least 30 days prior to such policy taking effect; provided, however, that in the case of any amendment of the Trademark Policy or Terms of Use of LF Projects, any such amendment is effective upon publication on LF Project’s web site.

-d.
-All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
+4. All Collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted for all Collaborators by the TSC, regardless of competitive interests.
 Put another way, the Project community must not seek